 Basically, the Pharmacologist job description includes tasks that have to do with research, testing, and developing with regards to medicine.
 There are several areas of Pharmacology that one could specialize in.
 Clinical Pharmacology usually involves testing certain medical products on human beings.
 Toxicology deal with the adverse effects of certain medicines and chemical substances while Forensic Toxicology deal with the possible harmful effects of certain drugs to people who use it or get exposed to it.
 Those specialize mainly on Pharmacology also deal with enhancing a certain drug in order to boost or modify its therapeutic effects.
 There are several types of Pharmacologists: Neuropharmacologists focus on the effects of medicines to the brain as well as to the nervous system; Cardiovascular Pharmacologists deal with the effects on the heart and the rest of the circulatory system; Endocrine Pharmacologists deal with hormonal reactions as a result of certain medicines; and Psychopharmacologists which focus on the possible effects, whether negative or positive, of medicines to a person’s behavior, mood, or emotions.
 It is worth mentioning that this particular professions involves a lot of laboratory work and requires great attention to detail and intense focus.

 Those who are interested in becoming involved in the field of Pharmacology would be happy to know that the employment rate in this particular professions is expected to increase by 26 percent in the coming years.
+This will also effect the pharmacologist salary levels.
 This is due to the increase in medicinal discoveries and the quick development of certain technologies which can be used to create more advanced and more effective medicines for treatment.
 Pharmacologists will be highly in demand with different industries such as pharmaceutical manufacturing companies, the Food and Drug Administration, as well as other private and public research labs.
 Even industries that manufacture food, chemical substances, as well as beauty products would be requiring Pharmacologists to make sure their products are safe to use by their consumers.